A feast of words and music

 Upcoming Sundays, holy days, and festivals at Rockefeller

-The artists in residence sing music of J.S.
-Bach, including duets from the B Minor Mass.
+The Chapel Choir sings Gerald Finzi's Lo, the Full, Final Sacrifice.
 Revd.
 Dr. Anne Benvenuti, assistant priest and meditation teacher at Spiritual Life, offers the sermon.